 But the good news is that brown discharge is simply old blood.
 Fresh blood has a bright red color.
-But old blood, on the other hand, gets darker the longer it spends outside of your blood vessels.
+But blood gets darker the longer it spends outside your blood vessels.
 When blood comes into contact with air, it goes through a process called oxidation.
 As the hemoglobin and iron in your blood interact with air, your blood turns a brownish hue.

 In most cases, brown discharge is normal.
 It can be a sign of many things, from the implantation of an embryo to an impending period.
 However, there are some warning signs that you should keep in mind when it comes to vaginal discharge.
 And if you’re worried that you’re experiencing abnormal discharge, it’s always wise to go to the doctor!

 Are there different types of brown discharge?

-Even though brown discharge can occur during different stages of your cycle, it’s always caused by the same dried blood.
-What can change is the reason for that dried blood.
+Even though brown discharge can occur during different stages of your cycle, it’s always caused by old blood.
+What can change is the reason for that blood appears.

-That’s why using a period tracker like Flo can be so important.
-These apps allow you to log any symptoms you have - itchiness, abdominal pain, brown mucus discharge, etc - so that’s it’s easier to understand why you’re experiencing brown discharge.
+That’s why using a period tracker like Flo can be so helpful.
+These apps allow you to log any symptoms you have - itchiness, abdominal pain, brown mucusy discharge, etc. — so that’s it’s easier to understand why you’re experiencing brown discharge.

 What may cause brown discharge?

 There are many reasons why you could be experiencing brown vaginal discharge.
-They range from perfectly normal to genuine cause for concern.
-That’s why you also need to be aware of any symptoms that are accompanying brown discharge.
+These range from perfectly normal to genuine cause for concern.
+That’s why you also need to be aware of any symptoms that accompany the brown discharge.
 Some of the most common reasons why your discharge is brown include: